rgoulter/my-hakyll-blog/posts/programming/2014-07-06-adding-nextprevious-post-to-hakyll.markdown

 (Which is of type `Compiler String`).

-If it's unclear to you, then what I mean is that the problem I was struggling with was quite simple when done the wrong way.
+If it's unclear to you, then what I mean is that the problem I was struggling with was quite simple when done the right way; and I was thinking about it in the wrong way.

 When I struggled, I was wanting to get a `Compiler [String]` because I figured I would be able to look up the url after some url.
 I thought there